Nandinee-Sharma/RockPaperScissors/README.md

 # RockPaperScissors
-This is a famous RockPaperScissors game.
+This is the famous RockPaperScissors game.